Camellia reticulata Lindl.

 Bloom Time: Late winter to mid-spring

-Camellia reticulata is a loosely branched shrub or small tree, up to 50 feet (15 m) tall.
-The leaves are elliptic to oblong-elliptic, up to 4.4 inches (11 cm) long and up to 2.2 inches (5.5 cm) wide.
-The flowers are up to 4 inches (10 cm) in diameter, soft-pink to deep-pink and rarely almost white, with 5 to 7 petals and are produced in sub-terminal or axillary positions on the branch.
-The fruit is a light brown, three-segmented capsule, up to 2 inches (5 cm) in diameter that ripens in the fall.
+Camellia reticulata is a loosely branched shrub or small tree that grows up to 50 feet (15 m) tall.
+Leaves are elliptic to oblong-elliptic, up to 4.4 inches (11 cm) long and up to 2.2 inches (5.5 cm) wide.
+Flowers are up to 4 inches (10 cm) in diameter, soft-pink to deep-pink, and rarely almost white, with 5 to 7 petals and are produced in sub-terminal or axillary positions on the branch.
+Fruits are light brown, three-segmented capsules, up to 2 inches (5 cm) in diameter, that ripens in the fall.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).